Frameworks & Arguments

 The five real causes of underperformance

-In my experience, genuine knowledge and skill gaps account for maybe 20-30% of performance problems.
+Genuine knowledge and skill gaps account for maybe 20–30% of performance problems.
 The rest are environmental.
 Training can't fix a bad process.
 It can't fix a tool that doesn't work.
-It can't fix a manager who rewards the wrong behaviour.

 What to do when training isn't the answer